shabbarvejlani/esim-mixed-signal-hackathon-using-sky130-2022/README.md

  - It will render all the waveforms in "gaw", but each output will be in separate window
  - To customize the plot, we can edit the ".cir.out" directly, to add plots to same window.
  - eSim has embedded python plot window too.

+# Edge Pursuit Comparator
+The edge pursuit comparator consists of a series of delay cells and nand gates which function as delay cum control cell.
+The delay cell is named "epc_unit" and implemented as a separate subckt.
+The nand logic gate is created using ngVeri flow in verilog hdl. adc_brige and dac_bridge are used to interface the nand_gate in the schematic

+# Learning Outcomes
+- Understood the mixed signal flow using opensource tools.
+-